 Queuing Delay: this occurs when packets are held in a queue due to congestion of outbound interface.
 This delay is greater when the amount of packets is greater than the amount the interface is capable of handling.

 Lastly, compression can also decrease call quality.
 VoIP sends compressed voice data packets.
-As a result the transmitted load is significantly lighter.
+As a result, the transmitted load is significantly lighter.
 This compression software is called codecs.
 Each codec is assigned a specific use.
 If they are used for something other than what it is designated for, the quality of the call will suffer.

 Security: As with many internet technologies, security is a big concern with VoIP.
 Though there are many providers developing methods and practices to better manage and implement security in their systems, there are still a variety of threats VoIP users should be aware of.
 As mentioned under reliability, VoIP is vulnerable to viruses and malware, as well as denial of service, spamming, identity theft, service theft, call tampering, and phishing attacks.
 While traditional phone calls are unlikely to be intercepted, VoIP calls are transmitted over the Internet, which makes interception (theoretically) possible.
-Despite this possibility, users should not worry too much, as some traditional phone carriers use the Internet to carry some long distance calls.
+Despite this possibility, users should not worry too much, as some traditional phone carriers use the Internet to carry some long-distance calls.

 As mentioned above, phishing attacks represent a serious threat to VoIP security.
-They are an attack against data privacy in which the victim gives out his or her personal data after being baited.
-For example, a data thief sends and email that appears like an official message (i.e. Facebook, your bank, PayPal, eBay, etc.) from a company you have interest (financial or otherwise) in.
-In the email, a problem will be mentioned that needs your personal data (i.e. credit card, passwords, etc.) to fix.
+They are an attack against data privacy in which the victim gives out his or her data after being baited.
+For example, a data thief sends an email that appears like an official message (i.e. Facebook, your bank, PayPal, eBay, etc.) from a company you have interest (financial or otherwise) in.
+In the email, a problem will be mentioned that needs your data (i.e. credit card, passwords, etc.) to fix.
 This would be the bait.
 Users that provide their information are then subject to this attack.
 This technique is becoming increasingly common, and while there are some techniques to help users avoid this, it is still a common occurrence, and therefore a substantial security risk.

 Another good example of a VoIP security issue can be found with Google Voice and privacy theft.
 The Google Voice service gives you a free number and many features; however, the provider stores your call transcripts in a massive database, which can be indexed on Google’s web searches.
-Additionally, hackers, government officials, and other third parties can gain access to your personal data as well.
+Additionally, hackers, government officials, and other third parties can gain access to your data as well.